Aquafina-water-bottle/jp-mining-note/docs/docs/runtimeoptions.md

 file.
 (TODO not webpack branch!)

 You can safely copy/paste anything there (outside of `overrides`) into your runtime options file.

-(TODO video! maybe record in Windows to prevent confusion?)

 !!! warning
     This `json5` file is, strictly speaking, NOT an example configuration file.